oshan-vishwajith/Snake-Mukbang/README.md

-## 🐍🍜 Snake Mukbang
+# 🐍🍜 Snake Mukbang !

-Snake Mukbang is a classic Snake Game implemented in Java Swing, designed for both entertainment and skill testing.
+Snake Mukbang is a fun and addictive Java Snake Game built with Java Swing.
-Players control a continuously moving snake that grows by consuming food items while avoiding collisions with walls and its own body.
-The objective is to achieve the highest score possible before the game ends.
+Control your snake, eat food to grow longer, and avoid crashing into walls or yourself.
+Collect special golden apples for bonus points and challenge yourself across different difficulty levels.
+Simple, addictive, and fun for everyone!
 ---

 ## 🎮 FEATURES